Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

 In the sample code above, the name is `DurableFunctionsOrchestrationCSharp_HttpStart`.

-You should see results similar to what you saw previously when testing locally, but your app is now running on Azure.
+You should see results similar to what you saw previously when testing locally.

 ## Clean up resources
 If you're not going to continue on to the next sample function app, you can remove the Azure resources created during this quickstart with the following command.